mattcalt/akka-ai-agents/README.md

     dotnet run
     ```

-You should see output from the Akka.NET system, including messages processed by the `ChatAgent` via the Python script.
+You should see output from the Akka.NET system, indicating the `RequestManagerActor` starting, followed by logs for multiple simulated requests.
+Each request will trigger the creation of a `ChatAgent` (e.g., `ChatAgent ($a)`, `ChatAgent ($b)`), which will process its message via the Python script (showing its unique `SessionId` and `UserId`), print the Python response, and then log that it is stopping.

 ## Project Structure

 *   `src/AkkaAgents/`: Contains the .NET Akka application.
+    *   `RequestManagerActor.cs`: Actor responsible for receiving requests and delegating them to `ChatAgent` workers.
-    *   `ChatAgent.cs`: Example actor that uses Python.
+    *   `ChatAgent.cs`: Worker actor that uses Python to process a single request and then terminates.
-    *   `Utilities/PythonScriptExecutor.cs`: Helper class for Python.NET interaction.
+    *   `Utilities/PythonScriptExecutor.cs`: Helper class for Python.NET interaction, including `sys.path` management.
     *   `Scripts/script.py`: Example Python script called by `ChatAgent`.
+    *   `Scripts/chat_agent/agent.py`: Core Python agent logic used by `script.py`.
-    *   `Program.cs`: Main entry point for the .NET application.
+    *   `Program.cs`: Main entry point, simulates multiple requests to the `RequestManagerActor`.
     *   `AkkaAgents.csproj`: Project file.
-*   `.venv/`: Python virtual environment (created locally, ignored by Git).
-*   `.gitignore`: Specifies intentionally untracked files.
 *   `README.md`: This file.
+*   `requirements.txt`: Lists Python dependencies for the project.

 ## Troubleshooting Python.NET